SsODNet: The Solar system Open Database Network: Name resolver:

 \subsection{Quaero: \normalfont\textsf{\textipa{/"k\textsuperscript{w}a\u*{e}.ro:/}}}

 This is the core of \ssodnet.
-It ensures the reliability of the naming of SSOs, and allows to cross-match identifications between their actual names and the designations used over time in the various data sets.
-In \numb{August 2022}, we count \numb{\nbssonames} solar and extra-solar objects for \numb{\nbssodesignations} designations (1:4 ratio).
+It ensures the reliability of the naming of SSOs and it allows us to cross-match identifications between their actual names and the designations used over time in the various data sets.
+In \numb{August 2022}, we counted \numb{\nbssonames} solar and extra-solar objects for \numb{\nbssodesignations} designations (1:4 ratio).

-\ssodnet.\quaero is designed to fulfill four main functionalities: \begin{itemize} \item identify a SSO from its designation, \item explore the naming of SSOs using wildcard, regular expression, or fuzziness, \item resolve the name of a SSO into sky coordinates, \item provide an autocomplete feature that can be used to offer SSO name suggestions when a user types in an input field. \end{itemize}
+Overall, \ssodnet.\quaero is designed to fulfill four main functionalities: 1) to identify a SSO from its designation; 2) to explore the naming of SSOs using wildcard, regular expression, or fuzziness; 3) to resolve the name of a SSO into sky coordinates; and 4) to provide an autocomplete feature that can be used to offer SSO name suggestions when a user types in an input field.

-To achieve this goal, we gather, once a week, all planetary object designations from the \textit{Minor Planet Center} \citep{1980CeMec..22...63M} for asteroids and dwarf planets, from the \textit{IMCCE's CometPro Database} \citep{1996IAUS..172..357R} for comets, from the \textit{Extrasolar Planets Encyclopaedia} \citep{exoplanet.eu} for exoplanets, and from \textit{CelesTrak} \citep{celestrack} for spacecrafts and debris.
+To achieve this goal, once a week we gather all the available planetary object designations from the Minor Planet Center \citep{1980CeMec..22...63M} for asteroids and dwarf planets, the IMCCE's CometPro Database \citep{1996IAUS..172..357R} for comets, the Extrasolar Planets Encyclopaedia \citep{exoplanet.eu} for exoplanets, and CelesTrak \citep{celestrack} for spacecrafts and debris.
 These designations are then stored and indexed in a dedicated database.

 We use the NoSQL database \elasticsearch\footnote{\url{https://www.elastic.co/}} to manage the millions of designations.
-It is a full-text search engine based on the \textit{Apache Lucene} library\footnote{\url{https://lucene.apache.org/}}.
-Each object is defined by a set of fields (document) defining its Id, name, aliases, parent, type, \textsl{etc}.
+It is a full-text search engine based on the Apache Lucene library\footnote{\url{https://lucene.apache.org/}}.
+Each object is defined by a set of fields (document) defining its Id, name, aliases, parent, type, and so on.
 Documents are stored in an \elasticsearch index as JSON-format data.
-By default \elasticsearch tries to guess the correct mapping for fields, but to meet the challenges of planetary object identification, we specified our own mapping.
+By default, \elasticsearch tries to guess the correct mapping for fields, but to meet the challenges of planetary object identification, we specified our own mapping.